jaroslavbenes/PaylocityBenefitsCalculator/README.md

 - [X] Implement the paycheck calculation method
 - [X] Implement employees controller methods
 - [X] Check the codebase test coverage and add missing tests
-- [ ] Check all requirements are met and covered by passing test cases
+- [X] Check all requirements are met and covered by passing test cases
+- [ ] Review the codebase
-- [ ] Provide instructions on how to run the application
+- [ ] List possible enhancements based on how the project evolves